 05 Jul Enabling innovation in agriculture

+The Pivot award offers an applciation round closing late September each year.
 The award supports research projects, or the application of new research, to benefit communities and industries in Taranaki.
 Projects must have the potential to influence the future of agriculture or veterinary science, and effect change.
 To be eligible, applicant teams must comprise at least 50 per cent Massey researchers – either staff and/or students studying at postgraduate level.